A North Carolina man was arrested during a routine traffic stop June 5 when officers say they found a marijuana-infused Fruity Pebbles cereal bar.

 "It's important to post these alleged crimes for public safety," Tripp writes on the page's mission statement.
 "It is always best to inform the public of the sheriff office's activities, so everyone can be smart, be safe and be careful."

-His post on the arrest has picked up by a variety of news sources and was shared more than 450 times in two days.
-Some of those sharing are concerned parents who believe that kids will try the bar.
+His post on the arrest has been picked up by a variety of news sources and was shared more than 450 times in two days.
+Some of those sharing are concerned parents who believe that kids will try bars like the one found on Priest.

 "This a shame, you know the kids will definitely be trying this," one person said.